Isalo National Park: 1. Sclerophylous woodlands

 The sclerophyllous (hard-leafed, drought adapted) woodlands of Isalo are dominated by the endemic tree tapia (Uapaca bojeri).
 This is a woodland type that is restricted in distribution; found only in Madagascar's central highlands.
 Some of the largest intact areas of tapia woodlands are found in Isalo.
 These woodlands are adapted to regular burning and are characterized by a relatively open canopy dominated primarily by tapia, but other trees may include members of the family Euphorbiaceae or the endemic family Sarcolaenaceae.
 The main components of the shrub layer are made up of species from the families Asteraceae, Rubiaceae, and Leguminosae, but herbs and grasses form the main understory.
 Endemic Kalanchoe and Aloe species grow in this habitat.

 2. Evergreen humid forest

 These forests are associated with moist habitats such as near streams or in the deep ravines.
-Native forests found in deep canyons have palm species (Ravenea and Dypsis species), Breonadia salicina, Weinmannia sp., Voacanga sp. and Dracaena sp.
+Native forests found in deep canyons have palm species (Ravenea and Dypsis species), Breonadia salicina, Pterophylla sp., Voacanga sp. and Dracaena sp.
 Some of these moist habitats however are now dominated by introduced species such as Melia azedarach, Mangifera indica or Eugenia sp.